apollographql/docs/README.md

 ## Faster startup

-The Studio and Apollo basics docs content lives in this repo.
+The GraphOS and Apollo basics docs content lives in this repo.
 To spin up a development environment serving only these docsets, there's the `start:local` script.
 This will result in much faster startup time since we're not sourcing any remote data.
 Use this script if you're working on changes in either of those docsets or website UI changes.

 ```sh
 npm run start:local